-The International Maritime Organization (IMO) has made amendments to the Safety of Life at Sea (SOLAS) convention (SOLAS Chapter VI).
-Effective July 1, 2016 SOLAS requires mandatory verification of the gross weight of containers prior to stowage aboard ship.
-This new regulation prohibits the loading of a packed container on board a vessel unless the verified gross mass (VGM) information has been provided in advance to the ocean carrier.
-These new requirements are being implemented by the IMO, as the consequences of a mis-declaration of the weight could have an adverse impact on the safety of the ship, crew and shore-side equipment and workforce.
+The Safety of Life at Sea Convention (SOLAS Convention) is an international maritime treaty which requires mandatory verification of the gross weight of containers prior to stowage aboard ship.
+This regulation prohibits the loading of a packed container on board a vessel unless the verified gross mass (VGM) information has been provided in advance to the ocean carrier.
+These requirements have been implemented by the IMO, as the consequences of a mis-declaration of the weight could have an adverse impact on the safety of the ship, crew and shore-side equipment and workforce.

 As per the regulation, the VGM information has to be provided by the Shipper named on Bill of Lading.
-As from 1st July, it will be important to ensure that the VGM information is processed in an accurate and timely manner, and is submitted to the relevant parties involved in the handling of the containers (e.g. Carriers, Marine Terminals, Vessel Operators).
+It is important to ensure that the VGM information is processed in an accurate and timely manner, and is submitted to the relevant parties involved in the handling of the containers (e.g. Carriers, Marine Terminals, Vessel Operators).
 Agility will support you in this process by submitting the information to the carriers in a timely manner and monitoring the processing of the VGM in order to avoid any delays.

 By weighing the stuffed container using calibrated and certified equipment approved by the designated authority of the country in which packing of the container was completed.